Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 - Game Design Tests (Part 5) – this post

-- Game Design Job Interview Tips (Part 6)
+- Game Design Job Interview Guide (Part 6)

 - Game Design Job Interview Questions (Part 7)